laurensdewaele/tenso-mobile-app/app/lib/notes.md

 - Mutliple grades
 - Tests :D
-- Refactor / redesign the alert toaster.
-This can be done with Provider (will be a lot cleaner)
 - Add info button on most elements
 - Stop all globals (singletons as well).
 Do I have any?
 - Check out perf.